pransito/Random_Forest/README.md

-# Random_Forest
+# Random Forest

-example code to fit a random forest model data is not in this repository
+Example code to fit a random forest model.

+Data is not in this repository.